LadyElyssa/LadyElyssaTacoTrails/README.md

-A collection of Lady Elyssa's TacO Markers and Trails suitable for use with [GW2TacO](https://www.gw2taco.com/) and [BlishHUD](https://blishhud.com/).
+A collection of Lady Elyssa's TacO Markers and Trails suitable for use with [BlishHUD](https://blishhud.com/).

 This pack currently contains trails for: